AntonYudin/exceltojson/README.md

 # exceltojson
-Apache NIFI Excel to JSON processor
+Apache NIFI Excel to JSON and JSON to Excel processors